nirvan840/Client-Server-LLM-API-Calls/Research/Transformers.md

   #### ATTENTION BLOCK
   * 1st Attention Block takes original positional encodings of the sentence(s) as input.
 It outputs updated encodings <br>
-  for each token (**based on the mult-head attention concept**) in the sentence(s) allowing for information and context flow.
+  for each token (**based on the mult-head attention concept**) in the sentence(s), allowing for information and context flow.
   * 2nd Attention Block takes these **updated encodings added with initial positional encodings** (Residual Connections) <br>
-  as their input and the process repeats... <br>
+  as their input, and the process repeats... <br>
   _Finally_,
-  * Generally the goal is that the last embedding in the output of the last Attention block, encodes the entire context and <br>
+  * Generally, the goal is that the last embedding in the output of the last Attention block encodes the entire context and <br>
   acts as a probability distribution (after softmax), from which the next word can be predicted/sampled.

  #### MLP BLOCK